The Multivariate Schwartz-Zippel Lemma: Symbolic Algorithm

 where $L(\x_{m+1}) = \ell_{0} + \ell_1x_{m+1, 1} + \cdots + \ell_nx_{m+1,n}$ is a generic linear polynomial.
 By generic we mean that the coefficients of $L$ belong to an (Zariski) open subset so that $L$ does not intersect the variety defined by the polynomials $F_1, \dots, F_N$ in any special way.
 We can guarantee this by picking them uniformly at random from a sufficiently large finite subset of $\ZZ$.
 Thus, $(\Sigma)$ consists of $N+1$ polynomials in $n$ variables, i.e., $\x_{m+1} = (x_{m+1, 1}, \dots, x_{m+1,n})$.
 Since $(\bm{\alpha}_1^{(j)}, \dots, \bm{\alpha}_m^{(j)}) \in \cV_1 \times \cV_2 \times \cdots \cV_m \subset (\CC^n)^{m}$, and $\cV_{m+1}$ is positive dimensional as it is a hypersurface, we conclude that $(\Sigma)$ is not empty, that is $\VV(\Sigma) \not= \emptyset$.
 Our goal is to search for suitable sets of ($m$-tuples of) points $\{(\bm{\alpha}_1^{(j)}, \dots, \bm{\alpha}_m^{(j)}) \}$ that have this property.
 These sets will be the candidates for the sets $\cV_1, \dots, \cV_m$.

 We present in detail how to extract candidates for the polynomial $G_1$, or equivalently for the set $\cV_1$.
-The algorithm \textsc{recover\_m} does this, and in addition it computes candidates for the polynomials $G_2, \dots, G_m$; this is the semantics of the loop over the variable $\nu$.
+The algorithm \textsc{recover\_m} (Alg.~\ref{alg:recover_m}) does this, and in addition it computes candidates for the polynomials $G_2, \dots, G_m$.
+This is the semantics of the loop over the variable $\nu$, where at each iteration we compute a polynomial $\mathcal{G}_{\nu}$ that contains the corresponding $G_{\nu}$ as a factor.

 Let $\x_i^{(j)}$ be $n$-tuples of new variables, where $i \in [n]$ and $j \in [mn]$.
 We arrange the new variables in a square $mn \times mn$ matrix $\MM$ as follows:

 We consider the polynomial $M(\x_j^i, t) = 1 - t\, \det(\MM)$.
 It serves the following purpose: If for a given set of points $\x_1^{(1)}, \dots, \x_m^{(1)}, \dots, \x_1^{(mn)}, \dots, \x_m^{(mn)}$ there exists a $t \in \CC$ such that